 Once this petition is filed, something known as an “adoption hearing” usually takes place before the entire process/decision is finalized.

 Checking off those five steps is important and entirely worth it.
 To ensure your Louisiana adoption is done properly, you likely want to consult with a local adoption attorney familiar with Louisiana adoption laws and policies.
 Adoption law attorney Taylor Fontenot Trying to decipher what a specific adoption statute means can be overwhelming and confusing.
-At Southern Oaks, our goal is to help you guide you through that process.
+At Southern Oaks Law Firm, our goal is to help you guide you through that process.
 Contact us today.